- September 9, 2021

 You can contact an investment loss attorney to learn if your case could be arbitration eligible.

 FINRA mediation differs from arbitration in a few key ways.
 For starters, it is an informal process that can be started before or during the arbitration process between the two parties.

 In a mediation, an impartial mediator tries to help the two parties resolve the dispute via the settlement process.
 The mediator’s job is to interface between the two parties in the hope of finding a mutually satisfactory resolution.

 Another key difference between arbitration and mediation is that mediated decisions are not binding.
 Rather, a mediated resolution to a dispute remains unofficial until the two parties sign an official agreement.
 Because of this, either party can back out of the mediation process at any time without consequences—a distinguishing feature that notably separates mediation from arbitration.

 Contact an Investment Loss Lawyer Now

 Are you looking to recover damages that you suffered due to the negligent actions of a broker or brokerage firm?
-Look no further than Wolper Law Firm for help resolving your dispute.
+Look no further than Wolper Law Firm, P.A. for help resolving your dispute.

 Call us at 800.931.8452 or fill out the form at the bottom of this page to schedule a consultation.